fadezilla/Animal-Adoption-Web-App/README.md

 # DATABASE Creation Query
 CREATE DATABASE adoptiondb;

-# DATAINSERTS I USED IN THIS PROJECT
+# DATA INSERTS I USED IN THIS PROJECT
 INSERT INTO Species (Name)
 VALUES
 ('Dwarf Hamster'),